Routes to turbulence in Taylor-Couette flow: Parameter regimes of (TCF)

-Below the neutral stability curve, the flow is linearly stable and only finite-amplitude disturbances can trigger turbulence.
-Linearly stable Taylor--Couette flows are classified into two distinct regimes with qualitatively different physics.
-In the cyclonic regime (shaded in green in Fig.~\ref{fig:map}), the vorticity of the flow and the mean angular velocity are aligned.
+The laminar base state of the system, \ie circular Couette flow (CCF), is linearly (centrifugally) unstable above the neutral stability curve.
+For a given value of \Reo, there is a critical \Rei above which the flow becomes unstable and secondary flows with increasing complexity emerge.
+The neutral stability curve we show here is analogous to those computed by Taylor~\cite{Taylor1923}, but we discretised the full Navier--Stokes equations linearised about the CCF state with a Galerkin method~\cite{Maretzke2014}.
+Transition to turbulence in the linearly unstable region (red in Fig.~\ref{fig:regimeMap}) is discussed in \S~\ref{sec:supercritical}.
+Below the neutral stability curve, circular Couette flows are linearly stable and only finite-amplitude disturbances can trigger turbulence.
+Linearly stable CCF are classified into two distinct regimes with qualitatively different physics.
+In the linearly stable cyclonic regime (green in Fig.~\ref{fig:regimeMap}), the vorticity of the flow and the mean angular velocity are aligned.
 Here, the flow may exhibit a subcritical transition to turbulence.
-This transition scenario is reviewed in \S~\ref{sec:Subcritical}.
-By contrast, in the anti-cyclonic (quasi-Keplerian) regime, which is characterised by radially increasing angular momentum, but radially decreasing angular velocity, the weight of evidence suggests that no transition to turbulence occurs even at Reynolds numbers exceeding a million.
-The quasi-Keplerian regime (blue in Fig.~\ref{fig:map}) is discussed in \S~\ref{sec:Kep}.
+This transition scenario is reviewed in \S~\ref{sec:subcritical}. \mod{The linearly stable anti-cyclonic or quasi-Keplerian (QK) regime (blue in Fig.~\ref{fig:regimeMap}) is characterised by radially increasing angular momentum, but radially decreasing angular velocity.
+As reviewed in \S~\ref{sec:Kep}, the weight of evidence suggests that in this regime no transition to turbulence occurs even at Reynolds numbers exceeding a million.} In 2005, Dubrulle \etal~\cite{Dubrulle2005} introduced an insightful alternative parametrisation of \TCF, which has improved our understanding of the physics of the system and embeds it in a much wider context of general rotating shear flows. \mod{For example, their parametrisation offers a simple relation to situate typical astrophysical (Keplerian) flows in the parameter space of \TCF.
+Essentially, they defined a shear Reynolds number (\ReS) and a rotation number (\ROmega) in such a way, that they translate to the traditional set of TCF parameters as}